Forecasting Algorithms for Causal Inference with Panel Data: Abstract

 \section{Abstract}

 Conducting causal inference with panel data is a core challenge in social science research.
-Advances in forecasting methods can facilitate this task by more accurately predicting the counterfactual evolution of a treated unit had treatment not occurred.
-In this paper, we draw on a newly developed deep neural architecture for time series forecasting (the N-BEATS algorithm).
-We adapt this method from conventional time series applications by incorporating leading values of control units to predict a ``synthetic'' untreated version of the treated unit in the post-treatment period.
-We refer to the estimator derived from this method as SyNBEATS, and find that it significantly outperforms traditional two-way fixed effects and synthetic control methods across a range of settings.
-We also find that SyNBEATS attains comparable or more accurate performance relative to more recent panel estimation methods such as matrix completion and synthetic difference in differences.
-Our results highlight how advances in the forecasting literature can be harnessed to improve causal inference in panel settings.
+We adapt a deep neural architecture for time series forecasting (the N-BEATS algorithm) to more accurately impute the counterfactual evolution of a treated unit had treatment not occurred.
+Across a range of settings, the resulting estimator (``SyNBEATS'') significantly outperforms commonly employed methods (synthetic controls, two-way fixed effects), and attains comparable or more accurate performance compared to recently proposed methods (synthetic difference-in-differences, matrix completion).
+An implementation of this estimator is available for public use.
+Our results highlight how advances in the forecasting literature can be harnessed to improve causal inference in panel data settings.